 In March 2019, OCTA requested letters of interest for a future round of Project V funding.
-Responses from eligible local agencies are due at the end of April.
-Staff will report findings to the Board for their consideration of whether to issue a fourth call for projects for Project V.
+Ten responses from eligible local agencies were received by the end of the April deadline and staff is scheduled to report findings to the Board for their consideration (of whether to issue a fourth call for projects for Project V) on August 12, 2019.